OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

        - Two new cloud services
        - Two Subnets (FrontEnd and BackEnd subnets)
        - A Network Virtual Appliance (NVA), in this case a Barracuda NextGen Firewall
-       - One server on hello FrontEnd Subnet (plus hello NVA on hello FrontEnd subnet)
+       - One server on the FrontEnd Subnet (plus the NVA on the FrontEnd subnet)
-       - Three Servers on hello BackEnd Subnet
+       - Three Servers on the BackEnd Subnet
-       - Network Security Groups tooallow/deny traffic patterns as declared
+       - Network Security Groups to allow/deny traffic patterns as declared

-      Before running script, ensure hello network configuration file is created in hello directory referenced by $NetworkConfigFile variable (or update the variable tooreflect hello path and file name of hello config file being used).
+      Before running script, ensure the network configuration file is created in the directory referenced by $NetworkConfigFile variable (or update the variable to reflect the path and file name of the config file being used).

      .Notes
       Security requirements are different for each use case and can be addressed in a myriad of ways.
-Please be sure that any sensitive data or applications are behind hello appropriate layer(s) of protection.
-This script serves as an example of some of hello techniques that can be used, but should not be used for all scenarios.
-You are responsible tooassess your security needs and hello appropriate protections needed, and then effectively implement those protections.
+Please be sure that any sensitive data or applications are behind the appropriate layer(s) of protection.
+This script serves as an example of some of the techniques that can be used, but should not be used for all scenarios.
+You are responsible to assess your security needs and the appropriate protections needed, and then effectively implement those protections.

       FrontEnd Service (FrontEnd subnet 10.0.1.0/24)